 Certifications are part of the requirements for our group, and those certifications are maintained by all members who respond to search missions.
-Together with quarterly meetings and in-house training seminars, we accumulate hundreds of hours honing our skillset toward the goal that we will be ready for any search where we are asked to serve.
+Together with regional conferences and in-house training seminars, we accumulate hundreds of hours honing our skillset toward the goal that we will be ready for any search where we are asked to serve.

 If you are interested in training with our team, it is important to note that our team highly values accountability and unity.
 Our expectations are that you will make every effort to be available for the maximum amount of training that you possibly can.
 Understandably, life events can happen and prevent you from being at a particular event or training session, but we constantly strive to maintain a high team unity through consistent and regular training at our training locations across Oklahoma.

 To train with us (and ultimately be able to respond to search missions), you need to be willing to:

 - Invest in your own equipment, at your own expense

 - Work hard, without pay